 Aquila School start at 45,000 AED for FS1 and rising to 60,000 AED for Year 7 (the cost of latter years of secondary are as yet unpublished).
 This is a premium priced school, but facilities and services align to that (smaller class sizes, high quality resources and facilities).

-Any families enrolling during the 2018/2019 academic year can take advantage of a Founders discount which will extend into the 2019/2020 academic year, and there is a 5% sibling discount for second and subsequent children.
-There is also a cricket scholarship for talented young players, parents should contact the school for more information.
+There is a 5% sibling discount for second and subsequent children.
+There is also a cricket scholarship for talented young players; parents should contact the school for more information.

 WhichSchoolAdvisor.com very much enjoyed its first visit to Aquila.
 The school offers a beguiling mix of modern and unconventional, quirky, yet efficient designs and processes, led by a similarly striking senior leadership team.
 We are already looking forward to our visits in the future to see how well the school grows into its impressive, not forgetting award winning, school buildings.

 If you are the owner or the principal of the school and note any inaccuracies, or would like to update data, you can now open an account with us.
 You will also be able to add admissions availability per year group, and advertise current job vacancies.
 This is a free service.
 Please help us keep prospective parents up to date with your latest information.